brhoades/presentations/slides.md

   -- 2) Grab everything else (server name)
   -- munch (not . eolws)
   server <- consumeEOLWS
-  -- Marko returns a Ping Event.
+  -- A Ping Event for our event-based bot
   Just $ Ping server
 ```